 Considering the ethical aspects of the study, the product brands and company names of medicine manufacturers were coded.
-Each product warning was masked; thus, Med was referred to medicines, while #1 (and so on) was assigned to each product based on the arrangement of warnings in the analysis of the research corpus.
-For specificity, clarity, and precision of the discussion, this paper selected and employed 50 warnings of medicine products which served as the major corpus of this construct.
+Every product warning was masked; MED was referred to medicines, while #1 (and so on) was assigned to each product based on the arrangement of warnings in the analysis of the research corpus.
+As such, this research selected 50 warnings of medicine products which served as the major corpus of this construct.

-2.1.2.
+2.1.1.
 Data Analysis